 Link Building: Get quality long term links

-Link Building in August of 2010 with Jim Boykin at SES San Francisco was an extremely information session.
+Link Building in with Jim Boykin at SES San Francisco was an extremely information session.
 He discusses short and long tail links and the differences between these.
 In addition, he informed us on how to secure those highly valued .gov and .edu links.
 Here are some key takeaways:

 Types and values of links: